 For example, if a campaign knows that voters are discussing healthcare reform in the context of the coronavirus pandemic, it can adjust its message accordingly.

-Additionally, being more timely and accurate than traditional methods, Contextual Insights provides a richer campaign data set.
+Additionally, Contextual Insights provides a richer campaign data set, being more timely and accurate than traditional methods.
 By understanding what voters say and how they say it, movements can develop a complete picture of voter preferences.

 Web browsing behavior can reveal much about a person’s interests, values, and opinions.
 This information can be precious to a political campaign targeting specific voters.
 By understanding what sorts of things a particular voter is interested in, a campaign can tailor its message to appeal to them directly.